-What Do Security Management Specialist Do?
+What You Need to Know About Security Management Specialist

 - Engineer, install, maintain, or repair security systems, programmable logic controls, or other security-related electronic systems.

-What a Security Management Specialist Should Know
+Things a Security Management Specialist Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.